richiq/umongo-async-mongomock/docs/userguide.rst

     {'birthday': '2001-09-22T00:00:00+00:00', 'breed': 'Labrador', 'name': 'Odwin'}

 .. note:: You can access the data as attribute (i.g. ``odwin.name``) or as item (i.g. ``odwin['name']``).
-          The latter is specially useful if one of your field name clash with :class:`umongo.Document`'s attributes.
+          The latter is specially useful if one of your field name clashes with :class:`umongo.Document`'s attributes.

 OO world enforces model validation for each modification